w3c/wot-testing/events/2024.11.Munich/Readme.md

 * Plug & Play in Industry Scenarios
   * includes semantics usage in domain models (e.g., Brick, OPC UA, etc)
 * Retail (David)
+ * David will check with a company if they could join the PlugFest.
+The cash systems seems to use AMQP

 ## WIP - TD Topics